SspStark/AI-ML/README.md

 **Unsupervised Learning**
 - It is a type of machine learning that looks for patterns in a data set with no pre-existing labels.
+- Clustering: Grouping similar data or information together.
+Examples include k-means clustering and hierarchical clustering.
+A very known example is *Google Photos* grouping similar images.
+- Dimensionality Reduction: Reducing the number of features or variables in the data while retaining important information.
+Principal Component Analysis (PCA) is an example.
+- Association: Discovering relationships or associations between variables.
+Apriori algorithm for mining association rules is an example.<br/>
+Ex: When we search about a sci-fi movie in google it will also recommend other sci-fi movies under "people also watch" (or) in flipcart when we try to buy a mobile it will recommend pouch and screen glass under 'frequently bought together' this is because a lot users or custemors watching those recommend movies or buying those required products together based on that it will start recommending.